Plata Verde ProjectHighlights

 Quality Assurance and Quality Control

 Reported assays are rock chip and channels samples taken by Radius geologists and trained sampling teams.
 Sample intervals are generally 2m chip channels or 2x2m panels producing samples of between 2 to 9 kg.
-Samples are delivered to the ALS Geochemistry laboratory facilities in Chihuahua, Mexico.
-The samples are fire assayed for Au and are analysed for Ag and multi-elements using method code ME-ICP61 following a four-acid digestion.
+Reported samples were delivered to SGN Laboratories in Paral, Chihuahua.
+The samples were crushed and pulverised.
+Two 100 gram splits were taken.
+Radius geologists removed and stored the excess and a 100g split at the Radius offices.
+SGN proformed initial Ag and Au analysis.
+The second split was subsequently sent to the ALS Geochemistry laboratory facilities in Chihuahua, Mexico and was analysed for Ag and multi-elements using method code ME-ICP61 following a four-acid digestion.
 Overlimits are analysed using an appropriate method.
-Radius routinely inserts multi-element geochemical standards and blanks into the sample stream to monitor laboratory performance.
-Quality control samples submitted to ALS were returned within acceptable limits.
+All assays reported above 30g/t Ag have been analysed by ALS Geochemistry.
+Radius routinely inserts multi-element geochemical standards and blanks into the sample stream to monitor laboratories performance.
+Quality control samples submitted were returned within acceptable limits.
+Comparisons between sample splits demonstrate acceptable accuracy and precision.